Do I Practice What I Preach? (habits, maintenance, and backsliding)

 But I do these things more days than not.

 Do I think it’s OK to skip a day, or a week?
-Yes.
-I do.
+Yes, I do.
 But it wouldn’t work for everyone.
 And I don’t think that pointing out loopholes right up front would be helpful.
 It would be like telling a teenager: “OK, you know the speed limit is 60, right?
-But if you are careful, and if traffic is light and there are no cops around, you can probably get away with going 70.”
+But if you are careful, and if traffic is light, and if there are no cops around, you can probably get away with going 70.”
 It might be true, and there might be some students in the class who would keep that concept in mind and not abuse it, but what self-respecting drivers training instructor would actually say that to a student?
 Do they do it themselves, though?
 Probably.

-Habits make things easier.
+Habits make things easier

 Besides, whoever said getting organized and staying that way was easy?
-Not me, in these blog articles:

-Find maintenance strategies that work for you.
+Find maintenance strategies that work for you

 Here are a few examples:

-Know this: Backsliding is normal.
+Know this: Backsliding is normal

-Everybody takes a day off now and then.
-And things happen – illness, travel, emergencies, etc. And things slide.
-The house gets messy, you forget an appointment because your system of task and calendar management got interrupted.
 It’s not that it was a bad system.
 If it worked for you before, it can still work for you.
 Just get back on track easily as soon as you can without beating yourself up about it.

-Consider, though, that you may just be procrastinating.
+Consider, too, whether you are procrastinating.
 Procrastination is a resistance to doing the thing…but why?
 Does it not sound fun?
 Do you not know how to do it?
 Have you not broken it down into do-able steps?
 Are you not convinced it needs doing?
-Are you a perfectionist?
-Perfection can sometimes be about fear of how others will perceive you.
-Good enough is, most of the time, good enough.
-And done is, almost always, better than perfect.
+Or are you just in the procrastitivity zone?

 So, if I don’t practice what I preach, at least not to the letter, not all the time, why do I not feel like a failure?
-Because I have systems in place that work for me.
+It’s because I have systems in place that work for me.
 And everything has a home.
 And I know how to get back on track when I need to.
 And because I believe in myself.

-Last confession of the day: Sometimes, if my house is a mess and I haven’t cleaned up before bedtime, I do think, “I hope I don’t die tonight!”
-You know… lest “they” think my house is always that way.
-Yikes + LOL!
+Sometimes, if my house is a mess and I haven’t tidied up before bedtime, I think, “I hope I don’t die tonight!”
+You know, lest “they” make the mistake of thinking my house is always that way.
+LOL!

 Let me ask you: Do YOU practice what YOU preach?